Bell Gardens (band)

+Bell Gardens performing at the Pasadena Levitt Pavilion, 2014.

-Bell Gardens is the musical collaboration between Kenneth James Gibson and Brian McBride.
-Through the music of Bell Gardens, they explore the many realms of chamber pop, folk rock, psychedelic pop, and Americana.
+Bell Gardens was the musical collaboration between Kenneth James Gibson and Brian McBride.
+Through the music of Bell Gardens, they explored the many realms of chamber pop, folk rock, psychedelic pop, and Americana.
 Their first EP Hangups Need Company was released on their own imprint Failed Better in 2010.
 Southern Records released their first LP Full Sundown Assembly in late 2012.
 Rocket Girl released the band's second LP titled Slow Dawns For Lost Conclusions in October, 2014.
-Bell Gardens is based in Los Angeles, California.
+Bell Gardens was based in Los Angeles, California.